BigBIueWhale/ollama_load_balancer/README.md

 **Solution:** Load balancer CLI will accept `--kv-q8` arguments listing model names that require 8-bit KV cache quantization (e.g., `--kv-q8 qwen3-32b --kv-q8 llama3:8b`).
 Models not in this list default to q16.

-Load balancer queries `GET :11435/health` to determine each server's current KV cache type (`{"kv_cache_type":"q8_0"}` or `"q16"`), then routes each model request only to servers with matching KV cache configuration:
+Load balancer queries `GET :11435/health` to determine each server's current KV cache type (`{"kv_cache_type":"q8_0"}` or `"q16"`), then applies KV cache filtering (step 5 in the selection hierarchy) to route each model request only to servers with matching KV cache configuration:
-- Requests for `qwen3-32b` (requires q8_0 per CLI config) → only route to q8_0 servers
+- Requests for `qwen3-32b` (requires q8_0 per CLI config) → prefer q8_0 servers
-- Requests for `gpt-oss:20b` (not in q8 list, defaults to q16) → only route to q16 servers
+- Requests for `gpt-oss:20b` (not in q8 list, defaults to q16) → prefer q16 servers
-- Requests for `qwen3-32b-32k` (user-created Modelfile variant, not in q8 list) → only route to q16 servers (implies high-VRAM server)
+- Requests for `qwen3-32b-32k` (user-created Modelfile variant, not in q8 list) → prefer q16 servers (implies high-VRAM server)

 This enables the user-side bypass to work: lower-VRAM servers run models with q8_0 (50% VRAM of q16, faster, minimal quality loss for tolerant models), higher-VRAM servers run the same or extended model with q16 (full precision, 2× VRAM used by KV-cache, slower, full context accuracy) under different names.

-**Dynamic reconfiguration (optional):** Support `POST :11435/set-kv-cache` with `{"type":"q8_0"}` or `{"type":"q16"}` (returns 202, restart takes 5-15s).
-This allows the load balancer to **automatically switch a server's KV cache mode** if the wrong-type servers are all busy but the right-type servers are available but misconfigured.
-However, this is a "nice-to-have" feature—the primary mechanism is pre-configured server pools.
+**Dynamic reconfiguration:** Use `POST :11435/set-kv-cache` with `{"type":"q8_0"}` or `{"type":"q16"}` (returns 202, restart takes 5-15s).
+This allows the load balancer to **automatically switch a server's KV cache mode** if the wrong-type servers from the base tier that can run the selected model are **all** of the wrong `KV_CACHE_TYPE` to run that model.
+The only reason we needed to implement this KV_CACHE switcheroo is because Ollama doesn't support switching KV cache quantization method at runtime.
+So our `llm_server_windows` project kills Ollama and runs it again with the correct parameters.
+Our load balancer will tell `llm_server_windows` to trigger this Ollama killing.

 **Backwards compatibility:** If a server doesn't respond correctly to `GET :11435/health` endpoint, print a warning but still allow it while assuming that server is running at 8-bit KV cache quantization.
 Not all endpoints will have the newest version of [llm_server_windows](https://github.com/BigBIueWhale/llm_server_windows) immediately.